oleganza/CoreBitcoin/GLOSSARY.md

 ### UTXO Set

 A collection of *Unspent Transaction Outputs*.
-Typically used in discussions on optimizing an ever-growing index of *transaction outputs* that are not yet spent.
+Typically used in discussions on optimizing an ever-growing index of *transaction outputs* that are not yet *spent*.
 The index is important to efficiently validate newly created transactions.
 Even if the rate of the new transactions remains constant, the time required to locate and verify unspent outputs grows.

+Possible technical solutions include more efficient indexing algorithms and a more performant hardware. *BitcoinQT*, for example, keeps only an index of outputs matching user's keys and scans the entire blockchain when validating other transactions.
+A developer of one web wallet service mentioned that they maintain the entire index of UTXO and its size was around 100 Gb when the blockchain itself was only 8 Gb.

-Some people seek not technical, but social ways to solve the problem.
+Some people seek social methods to solve the problem.
 For instance, by refusing to *relay* or *mine* transactions that are considered *dust* (containing outputs smaller than a *transaction fee* required to mine/relay them).

+### VarInt

+This term may cause confusion as it means different formats in different Bitcoin implementations.
+See *CompactSize* for details.

 ### Wallet